Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Checklist.md

 the production managed entry point but does not close rows explicitly scoped to the production executable.

-The exact executable also reached ready light inventories with no .NET 10 switch, with `--dark-mode --light-mode`, and from the default .NET 8 output.
-The two .NET 10 light screenshots were byte-identical.
+The exact executable also reached ready light inventories with no switch and with `--dark-mode --light-mode`.
+Those two .NET 10 light screenshots were byte-identical.
+A historical .NET 8 output also remained light.
 A second exact dark executable exited with code 0 after 3.2 seconds while the first remained responsive and the sole BCU process.
 Exact-executable graceful close, `Application.Restart`, and interactive culture handling remain open, so the combined lifecycle and light rows stay